diogoftm/OTKeys/README.md

 ```bash
 ./uirotk_test
 ```
-The tet program might not works out of the box because of the SAE IDs set previously, so make sure that all certificates are set and that they match the specificated SAE IDs in `src/ui_rotk/main_uirotk`, if not replace them with the right ones and compile it again.
+The test program might not work out of the box because of the SAE IDs set previously, so make sure that all certificates are set and that they match the specified SAE IDs in `src/ui_rotk/main_uirotk.c`